frankhale/electron-with-nextjs/README.md

 ## How To Run

+**NOTE**: `next build` does not seem to work when using `material-ui` from a Windows command prompt.
+In order to make the build succeed you'll need to use the cygwin bash shell instead.

 I'll revise this later but want to get something here quickly.
 The instructions to run 'electron-with-nextjs' are almost entirely the same as with my other project [electron-with-express](https://github.com/frankhale/electron-with-express#how-to-run).